LeonardoBozCaitano/terraform-simple-infrastructure/README.md

 The created VPC is divided in two subnets:

-- The public subnet, that can be access by the whole internet.
+- The public subnet can be access by the whole internet.
 It could be used to host frontend's aplications.
-- The private subnet, that only recieve requests of the applications hosted on our public subnet, increasing the security of our application.
+- The private subnet only recieve requests of the applications hosted on our public subnet, increasing the security of our application.
 It could host our backend and database aplications using a cluster kubernetes.

 Each subnet have the routing table configured and a instance deployed with security groups already defined.